 - Stewarding what it creates for current and future generations

-Preserving affordability permanently is at the core of the NPHS Land Trust.
+Preserving affordability permanently is at the core of the NPHS Community Land Trust.
 By acquiring land under a Land Trust, NPHS maintains ownership and controls housing costs by permanently limiting land costs and “locking in” subsidies so that they benefit multiple generations of homebuyers each time the home is sold.
-Under the Land Trust model, NPHS enters into a long-term, renewable lease instead of a traditional sale with prospective homebuyers.
-The NPHS Land Trust allows for both collective control of the development and individual ownership.
+Under the Community Land Trust model, NPHS enters into a long-term, renewable lease instead of a traditional sale with prospective homebuyers.
+The NPHS Community Land Trust allows for both collective control of the development and individual ownership.
 Homeowners get a deed for their home and an extended lease for the land and can purchase a Land Trust house at a relative discount, since the speculative value of the land is removed from the equation.
 When the homeowner sells, the family earns a portion of the increased property value.
 The remainder is kept by the Land Trust, preserving the affordability for future generations of low-income buyers.